xaur/decred-proposals/market-makers/arguments.md

 > user39390: may be a read-only api key access to verify trading activity of MM
 > i2trading: I think we would be open to this as long as it stayed in the hands of a key DCR rep and nobody else.
 There is risk for us if a bad actor was able to gain access. (chat on [2019-08-08](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156527909310923oaewi:decred.org))

+### Why the RFP came after the specific offers?

+> jz: Because we didn't think a RFP was necessary (we were wrong).
+> jz: The intent of the RFP actually wasn't to solicit proposals (misnomer I guess) it was to gauge stakeholder buy-in.
+> davecgh: Based on what was said in this channel, there was no intetion of having one originally
+> davecgh: However, due to (the perception of) a lot of negativity, jz decided to put up the RFP to even see if it was worth continuing. (chat on [2019-08-30](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156718665015196AxXWr:decred.org))